noppoMan/node-mariadb/README.md

 node-hs
 =========================

-node-handlersocket-client is a pure javascript client to handle mysql's handler socket api.
+node-mariadb is a pure javascript client of mariadb.